 When you're feeling overwhelmed by life, Dakota Family Services' mental health clinicians can help you find ways to relieve your anxiety and depression.
 Researchers, healthcare providers, and mental health clients are all beginning to understand the importance of advocating for your own treatment; and seeking treatments that will make a real difference in your recovery outcomes.

-Through honest conversation with your mental health provider, you can discuss the treatments available; which include medication, gene testing, and psychotherapy.
+Through honest conversation with your mental health provider, you can discuss the treatment options available; which include medication, gene testing, and psychotherapy.

 People who seek psychiatric services include those with:

 Many patients ask, “Is a psychiatrist a doctor?”
 Psychiatrists are medical doctors specializing in mental health.
 They understand both physical and mental health and can help discover why patients are experiencing physical and emotional symptoms.
 They can then offer the proper diagnosis and effective treatment.
 Nurse practitioners and psychiatrists can:

 Our experienced psychiatrist can help you understand your symptoms, make a diagnosis, and recommend treatment options.
 He will also help you understand the reason for his treatment recommendations, including how it works, possible side effects, and potential risks.

 The Psychiatric services provided by Dakota Family Services include:

 A general psychiatric evaluation is performed by our psychiatrist or nurse practitioner.
 This evaluation aims to determine if a person has a mental illness.
 The clinician will obtain the necessary information by asking specific questions that may be answered orally or in writing.
 They will review your medical history and may order lab tests.
 The evaluation may also involve meetings with family members.
 This assessment provides a diagnosis and individualized treatment plan that meets your goals.

 Psychiatric medications can stabilize your condition and improve symptoms enough for therapy to be effective.
 Our clinicians use a variety of factors to ensure you receive the right medication to improve your life, including psychiatric evaluation, ongoing assessment, and in some cases GeneSight testing.